gonzales-node/wardenprotocol/docs/developer-docs/docs/learn/bridging.md

 ## Available chains

-Currently Axelar supports are [65 connected chains](https://axelarscan.io).
+Currently Axelar provides [65 connected chains](https://axelarscan.io).
 This number may change over the course of time as more chains are added.

 You can perform transactions on Ethereum, other IBC-enabled chains, and any ECDSA- or EDDSA-based chain supported by the [Keychain](/learn/glossary#keychain) you're using – for example, Bitcoin.